panjan/blog/_drafts/heater.md

 <img alt="HASS switches" src="/assets/heating/heating_switches.png" style="display: block; margin-left: auto; margin-right: auto; vertical-align: middle; max-width: 400px"/>

-To be able to control our heating from Home Assistant, we'll create an software switch as shown in the picture above.
+To be able to control our heating from Home Assistant, we'll create a software switch as shown in the picture above.
 Add the following to your `configuration.yaml` and restart Home Assistant.

 ``` yaml
 switch: